Ukraine crisis briefing

 - Offering psychological care through a dedicated hotline

-We are on the ground in Poland, working through partners to provide support to refugees, families hosting refugees, and government refugee reception centers on the Poland/Ukraine border.
+We are on the ground in Poland, working with partners to provide support to refugees, families hosting refugees, and government refugee reception centers on the Poland/Ukraine border.
 Our response includes:

 - Providing psychosocial support and translation services